robertopauletto/javascript/README.md

   - [29.2](#standard-library--isfinite) Use `Number.isFinite` instead of global `isFinite`.
     eslint: [`no-restricted-globals`](https://eslint.org/docs/rules/no-restricted-globals)

-    > Why?
+    > Perchè?
 The global `isFinite` coerces non-numbers to numbers, returning true for anything that coerces to a finite number.
     > If this behavior is desired, make it explicit.

     ```javascript
-    // bad
+    // male
     isFinite('2e3'); // true

-    // good
+    // bene
     Number.isFinite('2e3'); // false
     Number.isFinite(parseInt('2e3', 10)); // true
     ```